Bicycle Laws for Riders and Others

-This is according to the California Vehicle Code.
-It says if no designated bike lane exists to use the shoulder.
-Also, car drivers must maintain a safe distance of generally of 3 feet.
-This requirement for drivers may mean the driver must slow down or wait until it is safe from oncoming traffic to pass the bike.
+So, according to the California Vehicle Code, if no designated bike lane exists, the rider may use the shoulder.
+Also, car drivers must maintain a safe distance of generally 3 feet.
+This requirement for drivers may mean the driver must slow down or wait until it is protected from oncoming traffic to pass the bike.

 California Vehicle Code Sec 21960 establishes that bikes are prohibited from being ridden on freeways in the state.

 California Vehicle Code Sec 21212 requires that anyone riding a bicycle on the road under the age of 18 must wear an approved bicycle helmet.